“My lady. Lauds.”

 The maid giggled before she caught it in her hand.
-“Maebh and Ardith, my lady.
+“Maebh and Ardith, mum.
 They only grumbled because they had to get out of the bed before we could get to it.”

 “You and I should get along very well.”

-“Aye, my lady,” she whispered shyly.
+“Aye, mum,” she whispered shyly.
 “You must hurry, however.
 The servants are lining up for roll.”